How To Make a Successful Viral Video

 Idea Starter #4 - Voyeuristic Viral Videos: We are all voyeurs in some way.
 The number of reality shows on our TV screens is a testimony to that.
 So, think about a way that your video can be something that's filmed "under the radar."
 From hidden camera techniques to surveillance footage, making people feel like they're being let in on something that should be secret is a great way to get attention.

 Idea Starter #5 - Viral Video Songs: These are everywhere and they get good traction.
-You can add a song to a video that already exists, make one up, do a parody, a remake, you name it.
+You can add a song to a video or music video that already exists, make one up, do a parody, a remake, you name it.
 When it comes to songs, don't worry about trying to make the Billboard 100.
 All you want to do is get something that is worthy of being passed around.
 A classic is this one, done in an office, that could have been done for any number of products.

 Now, Get Your Video Out There